Eric's Cool Astronomy Plots and Data

 - Cumulative

-number of exoplanet discoveries versus time.
-It appears that the
+number of exoplanet discoveries versus time (last updated 28

-number of known extrasolar planets is doubling every 29 months or so --
+is doubling every ~30 months or so -- displaying a behaviour similar

-displaying a behaviour similar to Moore's law, but with a slightly
+to Moore's law, but with a slightly longer time constant.
+Note that

-taken from the Extrasolar Encyclopedia.
+the Extrasolar Encyclopedia.
+There

 - The distribution of known O-type stars, viewed from above the Galactic plane, with spiral arms (from Vallee 2002).
 O-stars are from the Maiz-Apellaniz et al. catalog, where I calculated distances using the Mv and (B-V)o values from Martins et al. 2005.
 Here I assume the Sun is 8 kpc from the Galactic center.
 The anticorrelation of the O-stars with the arms appears to be due to the magnitude-limited nature of the O-star catalogs.
 There tend to be more dark molecular clouds in the "gaps" where there are no O-stars.